So you want to find the cheapest full canvas suit? Does that even exist?

 A brand new, full canvassed suit will retail at $3,000 or more.
 Buying secondhand allows you to purchase better quality suits for a fraction of that cost.

 With new or used, the principle of caveat emptor applies.
-You may have to do some research first.
-Be sure to check your measurements, since many pre-worn suits have basic alterations.
+You may need to do some research.
+Be sure to check your measurements, since many pre-worn suits have alterations.

 If you’re at all concerned with being fashionable or on-trend, then evaluate the style of the suit.
 Some pre-owned suits have a timeless style, while others can look dated.